bitpup555555/District5/README.md

-## Explanation for Claiming the Name #District5
+## Explanation for Naming #District5

-The name "District5" was claimed because it is associated with "555555.bitmap," which uniquely allows for the management of multiple parcels, specifically 2,356 parcels.
-This distinction is crucial as the numerical progression from "5.bitmap" to "555555.bitmap" represents a scaling in capability and scope, with only "555555.bitmap" reaching the threshold where it can be considered a district due to its capacity to encompass a substantial number of parcels.
-The identifiers preceding "555555.bitmap" are limited to a single parcel each and, therefore, do not qualify as districts.
+The name 'District5' was chosen for 555555.bitmap because it encompasses a large number of parcels—specifically, 2,356.
+This sets it apart from earlier single-digit 5 bitmaps such as 5.bitmap or 55.bitmap, which manage only one parcel and therefore cannot be classified as a district.

 | Bitmap ID     | Parcels       | Qualification          |
 |---------------|---------------|------------------------|